 3. The clock hands again easy: ATO used these same hands on other models.

 4. The boat depiction: We don’t know who created the line drawing of the boat on the clock face.
 But we have identified the source document that the line drawing was made from.
-The line drawing on the clock is basically an exact copy of the lines of a boat illustrated on the document; a document that was not the work of René Lalique.
+The line drawing on the clock is basically an exact copy of the lines of a boat illustrated on the document.
+The document is not the work of René Lalique.
 It’s hard to imagine “collaborating” with René Lalique for the purpose of getting him to create a line drawing from someone else’s existing artwork.
 And it’s also hard to imagine he would agree to do it.
 And basically you wouldn’t need him for that line drawing, any art school kid could have done it and more importantly, ATO had plenty of employees that could do it as well.
-Obviously ATO did design clocks and clock cases, this model was not their first rodeo.
+Obviously ATO did design lots of clocks, clock faces and clock cases.
+The Normandie Clock model was “not their first rodeo”**.

 5. The clunky waves base: So we are left with the clunky waves base.
 That my friends would have to be the design of René Lalique for him to have had anything to do with the Normandie clock.
-If you believe that’s even possible or true, we have a bridge to sell you, a bridge we recently discovered was a collaboration bridge between Lalique, the Catholic Church and the City of San Francisco!
-Yes, yes, evidence of the bridge collaboration was moved for safekeeping in 1906 during the great fire to the Mission San Francisco de Asís along with other important documents and they were later sent to the Vatican archives where all documents from the Mission were regularly transported.
-And the existence of those documents at the Vatican is confirmed by the great-great-great-great-great-great-etc.-grandson of one of the people whose 2nd cousin worked at the Mission repairing fence posts in the early 1800’s.
-And when you take possession of your new collaboration bridge, while there, you likely will see people getting ready to jump off your bridge after realizing the money they flushed away relying on false claims of auction houses and their supposed experts saying René Lalique collaborated on the Normandie clock, or even worse on the less valuable later mass marketed knockoff.
+If you believe it’s even possible that Lalique designed the waves base or even worse if you believe it’s true, we have a bridge to sell you, a bridge we recently discovered was a collaboration bridge between René Lalique, the Catholic Church, and the City of San Francisco!
+Yes, yes, evidence of the bridge collaboration was moved for safekeeping in 1906 after the the great earthquake, to the Mission San Francisco de Asís along with other important documents and they were later sent to the Vatican archives where all documents from the Mission were regularly transported.
+And the existence of those documents at the Vatican is confirmed by the great-great-great-great-great-great-etc.-grandson of one of the people whose 2nd cousin worked at the Mission repairing fence posts in the early 1900’s.
+And it is known that Lalique visited the United States in the early 1900’s and was himself a Catholic.
+So everything adds up!
+When you take possession of your new collaboration bridge, while there, you likely will see people getting ready to jump off your bridge after realizing the money they flushed away relying on false claims of formerly respectable auction houses and their formerly respectable employees and contractors saying René Lalique collaborated on the Normandie clock, or even worse on the less valuable later mass marketed knockoff.
 Assuming you yourself have not jumped off your new bridge, please contact us again as we also have a Tiffany-Lalique Collaboration Belt Buckle and a Cartier-Lalique Collaboration Brooch to sell you!
+Editor’s Note: There is ZERO evidence that the items at the 2 preceding links have anything to do with René Lalique.
+So in reality, they are “in the same boat”*** shall we say as the Normandie Clock!

 As always, if anyone out there in Lalique land has any problem with anything we’ve said in this post, please let us know.
-We will promptly and cheerfully make any neccesary corrections.
+We will promptly and cheerfully make any necessary corrections.
 How to comment?
 There are 2 options.
-You can Leave your comment in the blog under this article.
+You can leave your comment in the blog under this article.
 Commenting requires registration.
 Or the 2nd option is to email to info@rlalique.com with the subject Collaboration.
 Subject to review and approval, we likely would just paste your email into the comment section here.
+Though as always, we reserve the right to use or not use incoming emails and their contents in any way including publishing part or all of an email on the website.